mllamazares/vulncov/README.md

 # 🧪 vulncov

-`vulncov` links [Semgrep](https://semgrep.dev/) scan findings with test code [coverage](https://coverage.readthedocs.io/en/latest/index.html) data.
-This helps identify which vulnerabilities are covered by tests, making it easier to prioritize issues and reduce false positives.
+`vulncov` correlates [Semgrep](https://semgrep.dev/) scan findings with Python [test code coverage](https://coverage.readthedocs.io/en/latest/index.html) to help identify which parts of the code with potential vulnerabilities have been executed by unit tests.
+This makes it easier to prioritize issues and reduce false positives.

 ![vulncov screenshot](screenshot.png)

 ## Rationale
 When analyzing SAST tool output, some findings might not be reachable from external sources, meaning they pose less risk.
 Conversely, starting with data flow from sources might not catch potential vulnerabilities.

 `vulncov` solves this by correlating SAST findings with code coverage data from unit tests.
-This helps prioritize reachable vulnerabilities and provides clues on how to reach the affected code, as you can identify the test cases associated with specific findings.
+This helps prioritize reachable vulnerabilities and provides insignts on how to reach the affected code, as you can identify the test cases associated with specific findings.

-I highly recommend checking out the [Demo section](#demo) for an intuitive example.
+Check out the [Demo section](#demo) for an intuitive example.

-**Disclaimer**:
+#### ⚠️ Disclaimer
-- This doesn’t mean we should ignore the rest of the SAST output—it's just a way to prioritize.
+- This doesn’t mean we should ignore the rest of the SAST output — it's just a way to prioritize.
 - It requires good unit tests using [pytest](https://pytest.org/).
 The higher the coverage, the more reliable the results.
+- At this time, this project is just a proof of concept — use it at your own risk!

 ## Features
 - Shows which test cases reach each SAST finding, making it easier to analyze and test the scenario. 🎯